digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 In this case, we recommend that as a further check for the validity of your upgraded package, you perform a dry-run upload of your package to a testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command.
-This also runs the upgrade type-checking, but does not persist your package to the ledger.
+This also runs the upgrade typechecking, but does not persist your package to the ledger.

 For workflows involving multiple DARs, we recommend more robust testing by